plyn85/bookmarks-app/README.md

 - Google fonts - used to supply the fonts for this website.
 - Cloudinary - All images where deployed using the cloudinary caching server.
 - Git and Github Git used for version control.
 GitHub used as a remote repository and the hosting of this site.

+## Features
+### Register
+ Anyone can sign up, have an account and make use of the app.
+All passwords encrypted using hashed.

+### Login
+If you are an existing user your username and password will be matched with the database before you can login.

+### Home page
+- On the home page a user can view every other user's bookmarks.
+They are displayed 6 at a time and can be navigated using pagination.

+### Search
+- Using the search bar on the home page a user can search through evry users bookmarks.
+This Is done using a keyword search.
+The same feature Is available on the users own bookmarks page the only difference being that the users now only search through their own bookmarks.

+### Add a category
+- A user can add a category which will then be displayed In a dropdown menu on the add bookmarks page as well as the users categories page.
+Defensive programming ensures that the users only see their unique categories in both the drop down menu and on the categories page.

+### Add a bookmark
+- A user can add a bookmark which will then be displayed on the user bookmarks page as well as the users home page.

+### Edit a bookmark
+- The user can edit their own bookmarks.
+Defensive programming ensured that no users can alter another users bookmarks.

+### Edit a Category
+- The user can edit their own categories.
+Defensive programming ensured that no users can alter another users categories.

+### Delete a bookmark
+- The user can delete their own bookmarks.
+Defensive programming ensured that no users can delete another users bookmarks.

+### Delete a Category
+- The user can delte their own categories.
+Defensive programming ensured that no users can delete another users categories.

 ## Testing